 The Coinage Act of that year fixed the price of silver to gold, in a ratio of 15 units of silver to 1 unit of gold.
 However, in world markets, the ratio was closer to 15.5 to 1.
 Fixing silver to gold at a lower ratio means gold was cheaper, in silver terms.
 The law overvalued silver as American money and bank deposits, giving free purchasing power to holders of silver.

-Obviously, if Paul gets something for nothing, then Peter must get nothing for something.
+If Paul gets something for nothing, then Peter must get nothing for something.
 Or, at least, this should be obvious.

-Gresham’s Law tells us that if silver is overvalued as money, and gold is undervalued, that silver will come into circulation and gold will be hoarded or exported.
+Gresham’s Law tells us that if silver is overvalued as money, and gold is undervalued, that silver will come into circulation, and gold will be hoarded or exported.
 Though officially on bimetallism, America was on a de facto silver standard.

 Next, in 1861, the government declared that paper currency was not redeemable for metal.
 In 1862, the government issued the later-infamous “Greenbacks”, and in 1863 banks with federal charters (even in the 19th century, one could not just open a bank as any other kind of business, one needed special permission) could issue irredeemable notes.
 These were declared legal tender, which means that creditors had to either accept them or forego payment altogether.

-No one would trade valuable goods, or his own labor, for irredeemable paper unless his creditors were forced to accept it in satisfaction of his debts.
+No one would trade valuable goods, or his labor, for irredeemable paper unless his creditors were forced to accept it in satisfaction of his debts.

 The ultimate victim of irredeemable currency is the man who lends his savings.
-He expects to be paid back on the same terms, but irredeemable paper is constantly in a slow-motion process of changing the terms, i.e. sliding towards default.
+He expects to be paid back on the same terms, but the irredeemable paper is constantly in a slow-motion process of changing the terms, i.e. sliding towards default.